xtianvillaruz/kaggle-Tutorials/README.md

 Collections of my data science exercises from [Kaggle Learn](https://www.kaggle.com/learn/overview) tutorials.

 These exercises includes Python, Pandas, Data Visualization, and Machine Learning.
-These tutorials helps me to learn basics aand practical skills in handling, understanding and manipulating data.
+These tutorials helps me to learn the basics and practical skills in handling, understanding and manipulating data.